Skip to Content

 Notes

-* Some kosher authorities consider some of the ingredients in the spice to be kitniyot (the CRC considers the cumin to be kitniyot and the OU doesn't).
-Please check with your own kosher authority.
+* Some kosher authorities consider some of the ingredients in the spice to be kitniyot (kitniyos), so please check with your own kosher authority.

 Nutrition Information: